Digital devices and online services for students procedures

 Principals will need to:

-• make adjustments as needed to the approach following engagement with the school community
+• adjust the approach as needed following engagement with the school community

 • ensure staff understand what needs to be done, why and their role in implementing the approach